AGProjects/python-sipsimple/sipsimple/payloads/README.txt

 omapolicy.py (OMA-TS-Presence_SIMPLE_XDM-V1_1)

 Conditions extension handling according to OMA-TS-Presence_SIMPLE_XDM-V1_1.
-This module provides an extension to RFC4745 (Common Policy) to support condition extensions defined by OMA.
+This module provides an extension to common policy defined in RFC4745 to support condition extensions defined by OMA.

 prescontent.py (OMA-TS-Presence_SIMPLE_XDM-V1_1)

-Generates presence content application documents according to OMA TS Presence SIMPLE Content
+Generates presence content application documents according to OMA TS Presence SIMPLE Content.

 directory.py (OMA Core Specifications)

-Parses xcap-directory messages according to OMA TS XDM Core 1.1.
+Parses xcap-directory messages according to OMA TS XDM Core.

 dialoginfo.py (RFC4235)

-Parses and produces dialog-info messages according to RFC4235
+Parses and produces dialog-info messages according to RFC4235.

 dialogrules.py

 Parses and produces Dialog Authorization Rules documents.
-As there is no RFC for this we'll use common-policy format (RFC 4745).
+As there is no RFC for this, common-policy format from RFC 4745 is used.
 Subscription Handling has been taken from RFC 5025.